bollu/timi/README.md

 whole expression sits on top of the stack, waiting to be evaluated.

-Now that we understand the components of the machine, let us see how it is used.

 ##### Example: `(((S K) K) 3)`

 Consider the definitions: